Man Up | Ep. 197 • June 29, 2017

 There’s some certain things that you have to do, but the have tos are different from the shoulds.
 So, here’s a really great way of thinking about it.
 I got it from this great book, “When I Say No, I Feel Guilty”.
 A great book.
 It’s a corny title but it’s a much deeper psychology book than it sounds.
 In fact, it’s a classic book in psychology on assertiveness.
 I highly recommend it for everybody.
 There are different layers.

 There’s the ‘I should’, and the shackle of the shoulds prevent you from living your true self.
 Because what will happen is, under the influence of the shoulds, under the shackle of the shoulds, under the tyranny of the shoulds, you end up having to live up to these shoulds that are imposed on you from the outside.
 And in order to do that, you have to adopt a false self, or an adaptational self.
 You have to adapt to that should to achieve it.
 You need to be this other guy who you are not really.
-And then eventually, over many years in that [INAUDIBLE 00:14:43], you are so far removed from that original self, you don’t even know what that is.
+And then eventually, over many years and decades, you are so far removed from that original self, you don’t even know what that is.

 So, when we ask you the question, when I answer the question, “Okay, what do you really want?
 If you didn’t have to make money, what would you really do?”
 “I don’t know.
 I’d sit at the beach.”
 And you have never done that.
 Well, I challenge you right now.
 Quit your fucking job and go sit on the beach for a couple of weeks and see how boring it is.
 I don’t know.
 Some of you might’ve been so overworked for all those decades, maybe you’ll need a year of decompression.
 I don’t know, but eventually, you’ll realize that that in itself, the pleasure in and of itself, is not fulfilling and you’ll look for something else.
 You’ll look for purpose.
 You’ll look for flow.
 You’ll look for flow activity that draws your attention fully, and you’ll look for meaning, legacy, how to help other people beyond yourself, how to contribute, and then you’ll be looking for growth experiences.